Josseyo/Salon/README.md

    - **Description**: Each `CollaborateRequest` can be associated with one `Contact`.
 This shows that a collaboration request may be part of a broader contact inquiry.
    </details>

----
 ## Agile Development Process

 <details><summary><strong>GitHub Projects</strong></summary>
 [GitHub Projects](https://github.com/users/Josseyo/projects/8/views/2?visibleFields=[%22Title%22,%22Status%22,%22Labels%22,%22Milestone%22]&sortedBy[direction]=asc&sortedBy[columnId]=Title&sortedBy[direction]=desc&sortedBy[columnId]=Milestone) served as an Agile tool for this project.
 Through it, user stories, labels, epics and milestone tasks were planned, then tracked using the basic [Kanban board.](https://github.com/users/Josseyo/projects/8/views/1)

 Epics were decomposed into smaller User Stories and Tasks.
-The Github issue linking system was utilised to ensure that user stories which were children of an epic were kept organised and easily accessible through these links
+The Github issue linking system was utilised to ensure that user stories which were children of an epic were kept organised and easily accessible through these links.

 #### Detailed Userstory
 ![Userstory](documentation/project_setup/userstory.png)